plangrid/flask-rebar/CONTRIBUTING.rst

 1. Fork the repo and create your branch from ``master``.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Add an entry to the ``CHANGELOG.md`` for any breaking changes, enhancements, or bug fixes.
+4. Make sure you commit message matches something like `(chg|fix|new): COMMIT_MSG` so `gitchangelog` can correctly generate the entry for your commit.

 Releasing to PyPI